-As very young children, before we can even walk or talk, we’re listening.
+As young children, before we can even walk or talk, we’re listening.
 We’re hearing the sounds and vocalizations made by other people.
 We’re attaching those combinations of sounds to meanings, such as ‘mother’ and ‘door’, and learning to read the facial expressions of those around us to deepen our understanding of blocks of words.
 Then we go to school, start interacting with other types of language representation — like cartoons, TV, tablets and mobile phones, as well as books, where we refine our understanding of language.

 What is a natural process for the majority of people, is incredibly difficult for computers.
 Languages are complex data types, with flexible formal rules and lots of exceptions, and they are exceptionally hard to understand when they lack context and intent.
 Imagine a child comes into your room and says “Door!”.
 Without context (why are they saying this?
 Is the door open?) and intent (do they want me to close it?), it’s almost impossible to know how to respond in an appropriate way.